mkitane/Probas/README.md

 #Probas
-Application of Pseudorandom number genertors and test of their efficacities.
+Application of Pseudorandom number generators and test of their efficacities.

 Application of wait queue simulations.